Stabilizing by steering: Enhancing bacterial motility by non-uniform diffusiophoresis: Results

 Finally, we evaluate the diffusiophoretic cell dispersion in the presence of NAPL; toluene.
 While toluene is highly toxic to most microorganisms due to its membrane-disrupting effects, \textit{P. putida} is resistant and capable of metabolizing toluene, which drives its natural chemotaxis toward the compound \cite{zylstra1988toluene,inoue_pseudomonas_1989,ramos2002mechanisms,parales2000toluene}.
 Using the same microfluidic device, we inject \textit{P. putida} suspended in low salinity water (1~mM NaCl) into a channel that is initially filled with high salinity water (0.1~M NaCl) while toluene is present in the gel-sided flow channel (Figures~5a,b), effectively simulating diffusiophoresis-enabled bioaugmentation of NAPL-contaminated subsurface.
 Toluene gradually dissolves and creates toluene gradients in addition to salt gradients, creating dual chemical gradients.

 In the presence of toluene, we observe that cells initially chemotax toward toluene, but soon after they slow down due to the toxicity at high toluene concentration \cite{singh2010kinetics,wang2016enhanced}, making it challenging to disperse cells closer to the contaminant source (Figure~5c, Movie~S7).
 On the other hand, when NaCl gradients are additionally imposed, the cells continuously migrate into the pore via diffusiophoresis despite the lack of flagellar motility, as diffusiophoresis is forcing the cells to move toward the contaminant source (Figure~5d, Movie~S8).
-This demonstration suggests the potential utility of using diffusiophoresis for bioremediation of NAPL-contaminated soil.
+This demonstration suggests the potential utility of diffusiophoresis for bioremediation of NAPL-contaminated soil using externally imposed salt gradients.